Sign In

 4.

-By learning your preferences and behavior patterns, you can make increasingly more relevant suggestions.
+By learning user preferences and behavior patterns, suggestions can get more relevant over time.

-If you use chatGPT or GPTs, this is a natural way to see it.
-It is a way to extract good questions or good answers.
+If you've used chatGPT or GPTs, you're probably already familiar with this approach.
+It's a useful way to spark good questions or answers.

-Structured Framework: Define the basic structure of your work in advance.
+Structured template: Define the basic structure of a task in advance.

-Flexibility: Use a mix of parameters, suggested prompts, open-ended text, etc.
+Flexibility: Use parameters, suggested prompts, or open-ended text in combination.

-User friendly: Allows you to leverage advanced features without having to write complex prompts.
+User friendly: Lets users access advanced features without creating complex prompts.

-Even those with little experience can expect high-quality results.
+Even users with little experience can expect great results.

-In Korea, Luton is systematizing this in its own way.
-Overseas, Jasper.ai and others have shown good approaches, and recently, they have shown various possibilities such as economic activities through prompt templates.
-Personally, I think it is similar to the PPT and Notion template market.
+In South Korea, Rutten is systematizing this in its own way.
+Overseas, companies like Jasper.ai have demonstrated a good approach, and recently, they are showing various possibilities, such as conducting economic activities through prompt templates.
+Personally, I think of it as similar to the PPT or Notion template market.

-It's getting longer than I thought, so I'll continue in the next post.
+This is getting a bit longer than I expected, so I'll continue in the next post.

 Subscribe to 'haebom'